pschou/http-post-listener/README.md

   -ciphers string
     	List of ciphers to enable (default "RSA_WITH_AES_128_GCM_SHA256, RSA_WITH_AES_256_GCM_SHA384, ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, ECDHE_RSA_WITH_AES_128_GCM_SHA256, ECDHE_ECDSA_WITH_AES_256_GCM_SHA384, ECDHE_RSA_WITH_AES_256_GCM_SHA384, ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256, ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256")
   -dns string
-    	File to specify DNs for authentication -enforce-tokens
+    	File to specify DNs for authentication.
+    	If provided the client must authenticate by presenting a certificate.
+  -enforce-tokens
     	Enforce tokens, otherwise match only if one is provided -explode string